 - Comprehensive training program

-Although Guiyang is not as recognised as other cities in China, it presents lots of opportunity to explore historical sites, and scenic parks and lakes.
+Although Guiyang is not as recognized as other cities in China, it presents lots of opportunities to explore historical sites, and scenic parks and lakes.
 There may also be a smaller expat community in Guiyang compared to bigger cities, but there are still many expats residing here so meeting other foreigners and making friends is not difficult.

-Living in Guiyang also offers the chance to understand a number of China’s recognised minority cultures, including the Miao and the Dong people, and is a fantastic way to learn and practice Mandarin with locals.
+Living in Guiyang also offers the chance to understand many of China’s recognized minority cultures, including the Miao and the Dong people, and is a fantastic way to learn and practice Mandarin with locals.

 Cost of living

 －The cost of food is relatively low in Guiyang with prices for combo meals in a fast-food restaurant starting at 28 RMB and basic meals in a local restaurant starting at 22 RMB.
 Street vendors offer even cheaper meals and snacks, and grocery shopping comes at a very low cost with a weekly shop costing around 100 RMB per week.